 As the saying goes; strong body, strong mind.
 Exercise helps us to connect our mind with our body – and our bodies are usually capable of achieving far more than our minds think that they are.
 This is one of the things that makes exercise so rewarding and empowering; there’s always room for growth and development, and for achieving what you might have once thought was impossible.

 Exercise is also an act of self care because it allows us to feel good.
-Taking the time out of your day to go for a 5K run, do some yoga or take a dance class allows you a window of opportunity to spend some quality time with yourself.
+Taking the time out of your day to go for a 5K run, do some yoga or take an online dance class allows you a window of opportunity to spend some quality time with yourself.
 You may end your exercise session on a high because you completed your run in record time, or feel more relaxed after a gentle yoga session because you took the space and time to clear your mind.
 Exercise offers multiple rewards, and it’s unusual to finish a session without feeling a sense of accomplishment.

 Our beginner’s guides to running and cycling could offer you a helpful place to start.
 Or, there are plenty of ways you can keep fit at home – our article 5 steps to staying fit from home will give you a good starting point.